 Potentially this solution will work for the users who get the “No drives were found.
 Click Load Driver to provide a mass storage driver for installation” error too.

-I’m sure this simple solution will be useful to solve this hard disk detection error during the Windows 11/10 installation on most of the laptops and desktop computers.
-As mentioned earlier, if you want to use the capabilities of the RAID controller and features your laptop has, then download the relevant drivers from the official website and load them during the Windows installation.
+This simple solution will help solve this hard disk detection error during the Windows 11/10 installation on most laptops and desktop computers.
+As mentioned earlier, if you want to use the capabilities of the RAID controller and the features of your computer, download the relevant drivers from the official website and load them during the Windows installation.